Definitions and Examples of easy, effortless

 The quiz was so easy that everyone got an A.

-Requiring little or no effort; done with ease.
+Requiring little or no effort; easy to do.

 Key Differences: easy vs effortless

-- 1Easy implies that something is not difficult or demanding, while effortless suggests that something can be done with little or no effort.
+- 1Easy implies that something is not difficult and can be done with little effort.

 Effective Usage of easy, effortless

-- 1Enhance Communication: Use easy and effortless to describe tasks or activities that require little or no effort.
+- 1Enhance Communication: Use easy and effortless to describe tasks that require little or no effort.